gre/behind-asteroids/README.md

 # Behind Asteroids — The Dark Side

-Ever wondered what happening under the hood of an Asteroids Arcade machine?
+Ever wondered what is happening under the hood of an Asteroids Arcade machine?
-I can tell you: A greedy 25¢ money maker engine.
+I can tell you: A greedy evil 25¢ money maker engine.

 ![](400x250.png)